 One-piece and two-piece ostomy pouching systems

-There are two types of pouching systems: one-piece and two-piece.
+There are two types of ostomy pouching systems: one-piece and two-piece.
 Each has different advantages.

-Both pouching system types include a skin barrier and pouch.
+Both ostomy pouching system types include a skin barrier and pouch.
 The skin barrier is the adhesive portion of your pouching system that is immediately around your stoma.
-It protects your skin and holds your pouching system in place, so it’s important to choose the right skin barrier.
+It also protects your skin and holds your pouching system in place.
+So, it’s important to choose the right skin barrier.
 It’s sometimes called a wafer.
 The pouch is the bag that collects output from the stoma.